-- The technology involved in production is stable.
-On the other hand, rapid innovation in technology encourages new entrants and price competition as firms with a technological and cost advantage will try to drive rivals out of business by lowering prices or by disrupting supply-demand chain.
-(One can easily relate this with recent downturn in oil industry.)
+- The technology involved in the production is stable.
+On the other hand, rapid innovation in technology encourages new entrants and price competition as firms with a technological and cost advantage will try to drive rivals out of business by lowering prices or by disrupting the supply-demand chain.
+(One can easily relate this with the recent downturn in the oil industry.)

-W. A. Leeman in his book The Price of Middle East Oil: An Essay in Political Economy (1962) perfectly penned nature of oil industry which holds true even today despite of presence of large number of firms.
-Oligopolists (major firms in oligopoly) hesitate to lower the oil prices in the fright of decrease in profit margins, and they are also hesitant to increase the oil prices in the fear that rivals will not follow and in turn loss of market share.
+W. A. Leeman in his book The Price of Middle East Oil: An Essay in Political Economy (1962) perfectly penned the nature of the oil industry which holds true even today despite the presence of a large number of firms.
+Oligopolists (major firms in oligopoly) hesitate to lower the oil prices in the fright of a decrease in profit margins, and they are also hesitant to increase the oil prices in the fear that rivals will not follow and in turn lose of market share.
 Therefore they rely over the long run to maintain oil price and earn handsome profit margins.
-Another description for oil industry to be an oligopoly is the fact that presence of large number to consumers with compare to small number of sellers.
+Another description of the oil industry to be an oligopoly is the fact that the presence of a large number to consumers compared to the small number of sellers.

 Oligopoly in Context of Petroleum Industry

-In order to understand oligopolistic nature of the industry, we will firstly prove how petroleum industry is an oligopoly.
+In order to understand the oligopolistic nature of the industry, we will first prove how the petroleum industry is an oligopoly.